composablesys/wish-you-were-fast/reuse23/ENGINELOG.md

 ### V8, SpiderMonkey, JavaScriptCore

 In order to build and update v8, sm, and jsc, clone the [jsvu repo](https://github.com/GoogleChromeLabs/jsvu) and follow the instructions.
 This installation requires `Node.js`.
 The engines are built in `.jsvu/bin/`.
 The versions of the dowloaded engines are in `status.json`.
 The engines update through build.py running the `jsvu` command.

+In order to parse the date for when a v8 engine version was created (which is necessary when building it), clone the [v8 repo](https://github.com/v8/v8).
+The python script will run the `git log` command to find the timestmap.

 ### Wasmer FIXME (add update instructions)